 The Planning and Building Standards offices (Kirkbank in Dumfries and Ashwood House in Stranraer) are now closed until further notice to visiting members of the public.

-Please contact the team via email only using email@example.com
+Please contact the team by telephone using 01387 260199, or via email only using email@example.com

 Existing Building Warrant applications